-Provide a detailed project description that will provide the jury with enough information to assess the merit of your proposed research.
+Provide a detailed project description that will provide the review panel with enough information to assess the merit of your proposed research.
 Include as applicable:

-- A detailed description of your project activities and how they relate to your inquiry question - An explanation of how the research proposed is integral to the realization of your work-in-progress - An explanation of how this project will benefit your artistic development and/or body of work - A work plan and timeline for your research project - Information demonstrating your ability and availability to complete the research activities as proposed.
+- A brief description of your work-in-progress (theme and genre, not a detailed plot synopsis) - A detailed description of your research activities and how they relate to your inquiry question - An explanation of how the research proposed is integral to the realization of your work-in-progress - An explanation of how this project will benefit your artistic development and/or body of work - A work plan and timeline for your research project

-A breakdown of the project activities explaining how they address your inquiry question
+• Information demonstrating your ability and availability to complete the research activities as proposed.

-- A rationale for the relevance of the research project within the creative and economic environment in Canada - A description of the potential impact of the project on the interests of your organization or on Canadian publishers, writers and/or visual artists - A plan to disseminate your research results - A work plan and timeline for the research activities, identifying your partners and project participants - Information about your organization, stakeholders and programs that will enable jurors to assess the merit and potential impact of the project - Information about your organization and operations that demonstrates your capacity to complete and implement the research.
+- A breakdown of the project activities explaining how they address your inquiry question - A rationale for the relevance of the research project within the creative and economic environment in Canada - A description of the potential impact of the project on the interests of your organization and/or Canadian publishers, writers and/or visual artists - A plan to disseminate and respond to your research results - A work plan and timeline for the research activities, identifying your partners and project participants - Information about your organization, stakeholders and programs that will enable reviewers to assess the merit and potential impact of the project - Information about your organization and operations that demonstrates your capacity to complete and implement the research.